Skip to main content

 My project may contain copyright-protected material.
 Is it eligible for this competition?

 The Media Arts Festival does not accept projects that contain copyright-protected material unless the entrant has submitted all appropriate permission documents from the copyright owner.
-If you are unsure whether or not the content is copyright-protected, either don't include the content or do secure the permissions prior to submission.
+If you are unsure whether or not the content is copyright-protected, either don't include the content or secure the permissions prior to submission.

 I've used copyright-protected material in my academic assignments and have just provided credit.
 Isn't that good enough?